 Habits are essentially little systems that make your world run smoothly and efficiently and when utilized well can help you achieve your goals, keep you mentally and physically healthy, foster peace and calm in your home, and create a life that honours your values and ideals.

 Habits are one way you can show up for yourself, to befriend yourself with compassion and consistency.
 They will help you take care of yourself well when you are in hard seasons or experience low motivation.
 Well-established habits hold you up when you otherwise feel like you might fall.
 They offer safety and comfort of routine.

-The most successful habits are those that really align with who and how you choose to BE in the world.
+The most successful habits are those that really align with your core values and who and how you choose to BE in the world.
 They support you in living a full and awakened life in every season.